 - withdrawing your consent at any time as explained above;

 You also have the right to complain to the relevant national data protection authority in case these rights are not complied with.
 An overview of the national data protection authorities is available at the following link: http://ec.europa.eu/newsroom/article29/item-detail.cfm?item_id=612080.

 We provide links to other websites for your convenience and information.
-These websites may have their own privacy statements or policies in place, which we recommend you review if you visit any linked websites.
+If you follow such links, this Cookie Notice will no longer apply.
+These websites may have their own privacy notice or policies in place, which we recommend you review if you visit any linked websites.
 We are not responsible for the content of linked websites or their use.

 We recognise that transparency is an ongoing responsibility so we will keep this Cookie Notice under regular review.
 We will always update this Cookie Notice on our website, so please try to read it when you visit the website (the ‘last updated’ reference on the top right tells you when we last updated this Cookie Notice).